-Student behaviors like shouting out, not paying attention, task avoidance, disrespect, refusal, and engaging in power struggles take your focus away from teaching and students’ focus away from learning.
-In order to create and maintain a productive classroom setting and bring the focus back to teaching and learning, use these classroom management strategies to decrease disruption and increase compliance.
+Student behaviors like shouting, not paying attention, avoiding work, disrespect, refusal, and engaging in power struggles take your focus away from teaching and students’ focus away from learning.
+The following classroom management strategies can be used to help maintain student focus and create student consistency around class expectations.

-Keep in mind that you have a choice about how you respond to disruptive student behavior.
+Keep in mind that you have a choice about how you respond to a student in distress.
 Choose not to take the behavior personally, and use positive self-talk.
 For example, instead of thinking, “I can’t take this disrespect anymore,” think, “I’ve seen this before.
 This behavior is not about me.
 What is it about and how can I help?”

-Following your own rules is key to modeling timeliness and productivity.
+Following your own expectations is key to modeling timeliness and productivity.
 The more organized you are, the more opportunity there is to focus on teaching and learning.
 This will help your students respect schedules and work within designated time frames.
 Remember that while, as a general rule, consistency is important, it may sometimes be appropriate to address a student’s needs even if it interferes with the schedule or routine.